samperrow/CKAD-exercises/exercises/a.core_concepts.md

 <br/>

-### <input type="checkbox"> Create an nginx pod and set an env value as 'var1=val1'.
+### Create an nginx pod and set an env value as 'var1=val1'.
 Check the env value existence within the pod

 <details><summary>show</summary>
 <p>